Skip to main content

 Once the image is available in a container registry, update Ilum to use this custom Spark image:

-• Per-Job Setting: When submitting a Spark job, specify the image by setting this param:
+Per-Job/Service Setting: When submitting a Spark job or Service, specify the image by setting this param:

 Best Practices